Cost of Outside Tap Installation

 A lever tap is similar to a common garden tap where it allows for different attachments such as a hose or pressure washer attachment.
 However, the top of this tap is slightly different as it features a lever rather than a turn tap.

 A lever tap can be seen as being a bit more convenient as it is quicker to turn on and off.
-A lever tap usually costs on average around £18-£25.
+A lever tap usually costs around £18 to £25.

 Benefits of an Outside Tap

-- You can easily wash your car using s hose or power washer attachment.
+• You can easily wash your car using a hose or power washer attachment.

-- It gives builders access to a water source outside without having to run a water line from inside the house.
-This is useful if you are having work done on your house or garden.
+• It gives builders access to a water source outside without having to run a water line from inside the house.
+This is useful if you have work to do at home or in the garden.

 Where Can I Put an Outside Tap?

 You may be wondering where you can fit an outside tap.
-Well, you have a number of different options depending on the design of your home and what you want to use your tap for.
+You have a number of different options depending on the design of your home and what you want to use your tap for.

 An outdoor tap can be fitted to any wall on the outside of your house.
 It is much easier to fit an outside tap on a wall that has direct access to the main water pipe, such as the kitchen sink wall.